-One of the main technical achievements of this work is to develop a counterpart of \eqref{eq:secondvariationest} for isoperimetric regions in non smooth spaces with lower Ricci curvature bounds.
-Our argument departs from all the previous literature, following the general scheme outlined above, and it requires a different, global rather than infinitesimal, perspective.
+One of the main technical achievements of this work is to develop a counterpart of \eqref{eq:secondvariationest} for isoperimetric regions in non-smooth spaces with lower Ricci curvature bounds.
+Our argument departs from the classical literature, following the general scheme outlined above, and it requires a different, global rather than infinitesimal, perspective.

 Let us introduce the comparison functions

 where

 and